rafket/pam_duress/README.md

 ### Adding a user-password combination

 Each user can have as many duress passwords as he/she wants, and each one with a different script to be run on login.
 Each user/password combination is concatenated (after the username is hashed) and the SHA256 hash of this user-password concatenation is stored in `/usr/share/duress/hashes`.
 The structure of this file is a hash in hexadecimal format per line.
-You add a user-password combination, along with a script using the `adduser.sh` script by executing `sudo ./adduser.sh username password path` where you replace `username` with your username, `password` with your password and `path` with the path to your script.
-For example if your username is `foo`, your password is `bar` and your script is `./script.sh` you should type `sudo ./adduser.sh foo bar script.sh`.
+You add a user-password combination, along with a script using the `adduser` command by executing `sudo ./adduser username password path` where you replace `username` with your username, `password` with your password and `path` with the path to your script.
+For example if your username is `foo`, your password is `bar` and your script is `./script.sh` you should type `sudo ./adduser foo bar script.sh`.

 ### Deleting a user-password combination

-To delete a user-password that you created with `adduser.sh`, use the `deluser.sh` script.
+To delete a user-password that you created with `adduser`, use the `deluser.sh` script.
 Specifically, `sudo ./deluser.sh username password` deletes the user-password combination from `/usr/share/duress/hashes` as well as the associated script from `/usr/share/duress/scripts/`.
 For example, if your username is `foo` and your password is `bar`, you should type `sudo ./deluser.sh foo bar`.

 ### Creating decoy user-password combinations